 Most of us stayed at Hotel M, a mid range price hotel in the heart of town for about $40-80 booked ahead of time online, comfy beds and moderate rooms.
 Others, myself included, stayed at the Sathu Boutique Guesthouse a few blocks away and I would NOT recommend it.
 The rooms were extremely small and the beds were sub-par.
 It was $28 a night and even by Thai standards was not worth it.
 The staff was extremely rude as well and wouldn’t let anyone, including myself on the property if we weren’t staying there which became troublesome with a group our size.
 We dealt with it being it was just for the night and we all knew we were heading for an amazing project.

-Make sure to have extra Baht about 2500THB ($80USD) upon arriving at the park as they have a small concession stand with fresh coconuts, sodas, snacks and Chang beer.
+Make sure to have extra Baht about 2500THB ($80USD) upon arriving at the park as they have a small concession stand with fresh coconuts, sodas, snacks and Chang beer, wine and liquor.
 They also have Thai massages in the evening for 150THB ($5USD).
 Yes, you are reading that right, $5 for an hour massage.
-There is no ATM anywhere close to the park so come prepared.
+There is now an ATM at the park (4/10/19) so if you need to pull out more cash you can.

 The accommodations are a bit rustic.
 There are rooms with 2, 3, 4 and 5 beds to them.
 Each bed has mosquito netting over the whole thing.
 The walls are thin and you can hear people talking so make sure to bring earplugs from work and an eye mask as well.
 Bathrooms are dorm style and can be a little rough if you’re scared of bugs.
 There is WIFI in public areas but works intermittently, and doesn’t work at all if the day trips are here too.
 I recommend getting a data plan or a SIM card with unlimited data if you would like to Face Time or chat with your family and friends at home.